Single-unit study

 MGN444 Business in Asia

-Business professionals need to be able to operate effectively in different regions of the global economy.
-The business environments within Asia have significant shared features as a consequence of both past and recent political, economic and social developments but have been experienced differentially.
-The substantial size and global impact of the Asian economy demands that anyone pursuing a career in business or public policy pertaining to business should develop a thorough understanding of the Asian business environment.
-This unit exists to inform future business professionals about business environments, how to identify risks and, from a hands-on perspective, learn best practices to address such risks within countries of this region.
+Business professionals must be able to operate effectively in different regions of the global economy.
+The substantial size and international impact of Asian economies demand that anyone pursuing a career in international business develop a thorough understanding of Asian business environments.
+This unit informs future business professionals about doing business in Asia.

 MGN447 Managing in a Globalised Economy